— Syrinq —

 • Melee Weaponry

-Mixing the art of close-combat melee weapons boosted Syrinq's confidence in tackling situations that called for it, and her ability to be a powerful force in fight all-together.
-Where previously she made use of her spells only, magic-infused physical attacks made them more powerful than before.
-Syrinq does best with two-handed swords and axes, though she can make her way with small weaponry such as daggers.
+Mixing the art of close-combat melee weapons boosted Syrinq's confidence in tackling situations that called for it, and their ability to be a powerful force in fight all-together.
+Where previously they made use of spells only, magic-infused physical attacks made them more powerful than before.
+Syrinq does best with two-handed swords and axes, though they can make her way with small weaponry such as daggers.
 The use of melee attacks also made the knight physically stronger, not having limp noodles for arms anymore.

 • Rooted Magic

 Syrinq grew up in a lineage of powerful magic casters, allegedly meant to become a legend.
-Proven to be skillful since a youngling, Syrinq didn't shine until she truly connected with magic in her own way- Which meant leaving all of that superficial stupidity she grew up on behind- A choice she'd never regret for a single second afterwards, despite the fact she had to rebuild her identity from scratch.
-Mostly effective in offensive elemental magic, the knight has some defensive spells up her sleeve.
+Proven to be skillful since a youngling, Syrinq didn't shine until they truly connected with magic in their own way- Which meant leaving all of that superficial stupidity they grew up on behind- A choice they'd never regret for a single second afterwards, despite the fact they had to rebuild an identity from scratch.
+Mostly effective in offensive elemental magic, the knight has some defensive spells up their sleeve.
 Though, Syrinq prefers experimenting, getting the hang of other magic types, utilising it for recreational reasons rather than necessary ones.
-Her favourite spell is conjuring magical wings, so the knight can feel the fresh breeze and watch the sunset in its full glory.
+Their favourite spell is conjuring magical wings, so the knight can feel the fresh breeze and watch the sunset in its full glory.

 • Squad's Smithy

-Over the years that Syrinq learned smithing from Lance, it became the core skill that she uses to share her creativity.
-The knight still scribbles, sure, though expressing her ideas are way more exciting if she can actually make it come to shape.
+Over the years that Syrinq learned smithing from Lance, it became the core skill that they use to share their creativity.
+The knight still scribbles, sure, though expressing their ideas are way more exciting if they can actually make it come to shape.
 Various armour sets and weapons of all kinds have been made, giving vast knowledge on the entire process.
-Syrinq is able to set her ideas perfectly on paper, although more often than not these can only be deciphered by her alone.
+Syrinq is able to set their ideas perfectly on paper, although more often than not these can only be deciphered by them alone.
 Creating tools that fulfill their basic function is easy enough, but Syrinq adores creating something that also has a tint of decorative flair.
 A lot of love goes into every creation, though with plenty projects and never-ending ideas in the queue.

 — MISCELLANEOUS